LBHackney-IT/api-specifications/docs/housing_search.md

 - So that I can easily look through the different results and make the correct selection and proceed to the profile that I was looking for

 ** Search by : **
-1. First name,Middle name,Last name
+1. Person - First name, Middle name, Last name
-2. Asset- Address line1,Postcode
+2. Asset - Address kine 1, Postcode, Asset type

 ## API Specification